WebexCommunity/webex-node-bot-framework/docs/migrate-from-node-flint.md

    * @property {number} [queueSize=10000] - Size of the buffer that holds outbound requests.
    * @property {number} [requeueSize=10000] - Size of the buffer that holds outbound re-queue requests.

 * Storage.
-There has been no testing of the `bot.store()`, `bot.recall()`, `bot.forget()` functions.
-While they may work, it is reccomended that developers validate this before publishing a bot that leverages them.
-We do plan to add some type of store functionality at a later data.
+There has been no testing of the redis version of the `bot.store()`, `bot.recall()`, `bot.forget()` functions.
+While they may work, it is reccomended that developers validate this before publishing a bot that leverages redis.

 ## Common migration tasks
 Alternatly, since elements of the bot and trigger objects have also changed, one might just bite the bullet, and do some search and replace.
 The biggest migration tasks come from the renaming of flint to framework and the change in structures for the bot and trigger objects.
 Common case sensitive search and replace tasks might include